-Sheriff charges manslaughter in Louisiana death of ex-NFL player McKnight
+Sheriff charges manslaughter in Louisiana death of ex-NFL player

 McKnight then got out of his car and the two continued arguing until Gasser pulled a gun and shot McKnight three times, the sheriff said.

+Neither man used a racial slur, he said, citing witness accounts.
+"This wasn't about race."
+Gasser is white, while McKnight was black.

+Another former NFL player, Will Smith, was shot dead in New Orleans near the city's famed French Quarter this year.
+Police have said that another man, Cardell Hayes, fatally shot Smith after a car crash and argument.
+Jury selection in Hayes' murder trial began on Monday.

-(Reporting by David Ingram in New York; Editing by W Simon and Bill Trott)
+Reporting by David Ingram in New York; Editing by Bill Trott and Richard Chang